xalbd/taskbruin/docs/api.md

 ### GET

-Returns all tasks in database.
+Returns all tasks in database that have not been completed.

 Status 200 for success, 500 for error.